 4. Do Schedule Appointments

-In-person visits to jewelry stores provide an invaluable, insightful, and truly “hands-on” (or fingers-on) opportunity to learn about a specific jeweler and their specialty collection of diamond engagement rings.
-When the COVID-19 pandemic really took root in 2020, however, many flagship jewelry stores pivoted to providing online consultations that support customers’ jewelry shopping needs (here at the Zillion blog, we even addressed some tips and tactics to elevate jewelry stores into the digital domain).
+In-person visits to jewelry stores provide an invaluable, insightful, and truly “hands-on” (or on-finger) opportunity to learn about a specific jeweler and their specialty collection of diamond engagement rings.
+When the COVID-19 pandemic really took root in 2020 and into 2021, however, many flagship jewelry stores pivoted to providing online consultations that support customers’ jewelry shopping needs (here at the Zillion blog at the myzillion site, we even addressed some tips and tactics to elevate jewelry stores into the digital domain).
 During these particular and often peculiar times, it’s best to book an appointment to review a customized portfolio of engagement rings you’re interested in.
-This step may feel intimidating, but remember that you are the expert when it comes to shopping for an engagement ring.
-Only you will know which ring is “the One”—and experienced jewelry experts will be there to answer questions about their jewelry and better understand what you’re looking for.
-While virtual jewelry try-ons are beginning to migrate from futuristic dream to modern-day reality, they’re still a work-in-progress for most national jewelers.
+This step may feel intimidating, but remember that you are the expert when it comes to shopping for an engagement ring (though we can help you navigate engagement ring insurance).
+Only you will know which ring is “The One”—and experienced jewelry experts will be there to answer questions about their jewelry and better understand what you’re looking for.
+While virtual jewelry try-ons are beginning to evolve from futuristic vision to modern-day reality, they’re still a work-in-progress for most national jewelers.
 Here are some helpful tips to ensure your in-person appointment goes as smooth as possible:

 - Mention your budget.
-This is a milestone purchase, and unless it’s well within your means to spend big on a diamond engagement ring, there’s simply no reason to look at high price tags that you can’t afford at the moment.
+This is a milestone purchase, and unless it’s well within your means to spend big on a diamond engagement ring, there’s simply no reason to look at high price tags that you simply can’t afford.

 - Dress the part.
-Whether you’re meeting virtually or in person, consider this a hot “date”—or perhaps a first-time meeting with your future in-laws.
+Whether you’re meeting virtually or in person, consider this a “hot date”—or perhaps a first-time meeting with your future in-laws.
 Make sure you dress comfortable, so you feel as confident as possible.
-Whether that’s business formal or something more casual…go for it.
+Whether that’s business formal or something more casual, just go for it.
 Do and dress whatever way works for you.

 - Schedule worthy appointments.
 It’s not about how many appointments you make, but which jewelers you talk to.
-Try to whittle your list down to include only your top 3 favorite jewelers.
-That way, you’ll have an opportunity to remember their unique qualities and collections.
+Try to whittle your list down to include only your top three favorite jewelers.
+That way, you’ll have an opportunity to clearly remember their unique qualities and collections.

 - Explore online first.
 Before you meet with your jewelry consultant, investigate and explore the jeweler’s website to learn about past and new diamond engagement ring collections, metal colors, sourcing, etc.